wangziqi2013/wangziqi2013.github.io/_posts/2020-12-27-strand-consistency.markdown

 strand buffer.
 The head pointer, therefore, must be on or after the persist barrier when the eviction/coherence action happens, meaning that waiting the strand buffer to be drained till that position is sufficient to ensure all operations before the barrier have completed.
+**Note:** The paper, in fact, states that the store can be optimistically issued as long as the last clwb before the persist barrier has been issued.
+In our discussion, I made it a little bit more conservative by saying it is issued only after the barrier.
+These two are both correct with the latter being slightly more inefficient.
+I chose the latter for the ease of explanation.